CNET: Malware in downloads

 With a catalog of more than 400,000 titles, the Downloads section of the website allows users to download popular software.
 CNET's download.com provides Windows, Macintosh, and mobile software for download.
 CNET claims that this software is free of spyware, but independent sources have confirmed that this is not the case.
 While Download.com is overall a safe place to download programs, precautions should be taken before downloading from the site, as some downloads do contain malware.

+AI-generated content (2023)

+In January 2023, Wikipedia editors began the process of downgrading CNET's reliability rating as a source following the revelation that CNET was publishing content generated by artificial intelligence.
+In response to the decision, CNET claimed it maintained high editorial standards, stating, "It is important to clarify that CNET is not actively using AI to create new content.
+While we have no specific plans to restart, any future initiatives would follow our public AI policy."